wechicken456/Banking-App-with-Microservices/JOURNAL.md

 Right now, implementing orchestration-based is simpler.
 In the future, I'm interested in implementing a choreography-based using Kafka :)

-# Decided to merge the Account and Transaction services together since they are tightly coupled (May 12)
+# May 12 - Decided to merge the Account and Transaction services together since they are tightly coupled

 ## PostgreSQL concurrent statements in the SAME transaction